-Candidates will give a Handbook to their Cooperating Mentor Teachers before your visit.
-Be sure that both the Candidate and Cooperating Mentor Teacher have their handbooks with them for the Orientation Meeting.
-Take a business card with you and attach it to the Cooperating Mentor Teacher's Handbook.
+Candidates will give a Handbook to their mentor teachers before your visit.
+Be sure that both the candidate and mentor teacher have their handbooks with them for the Orientation Meeting.
+Take a business card with you and attach it to the mentor teacher's Handbook.
+Make sure that the candidate has provided the mentor with a copy of the appropriate edTPA Handbook.

-- Emphasize collaborative relationship among Mentor Teacher, Candidate and College Faculty. - Facilitate a discussion of the Mentor's goals for the student teaching experience and the Candidate's goals.
-Discuss ways to meet these goals, acceptable approaches to coaching, frequency and timing of coaching, and ways of providing and receiving feedback. - Emphasize important role of the Mentor in helping the Candidate continue to develop effective classroom management skills - Reach agreements about regular discussions concerning the Candidate's goals, progress and areas that need improvement. - Emphasize importance of being in communication with College Faculty and/or Field Experience Officer. - Help the Mentor understand her/his role in regards to the Teacher Performance Assessment (TPA).
+- Emphasize collaborative relationship among mentor teacher, candidate, and college faculty and importance of notifying the candidate and you immediately if difficulties arise. - Facilitate a discussion of the mentor's goals for the student teaching experience and the candidate's goals.
+Discuss ways to meet these goals, acceptable approaches to coaching, frequency and timing of coaching, and ways of providing and receiving feedback. - Emphasize important role of the mentor in helping the candidate continue to develop effective classroom management skills.
+We need to emphasize that candidates have extensive field experiences in Year 1, that they have studied classroom management, AND that they are developing their skills during student teaching. - Reach agreements about regular discussions concerning the candidate's goals, progress and areas that need improvement. - Emphasize importance of being in communication with college faculty and/or placement officer. - Help the mentor understand her/his role in regards to the Teacher Performance Assessment (edTPA) use one-page handout to review roles.

 Go over the quarter schedule.
-Start and end dates for the Teacher Candidate, as well as finding out their building schedule, school holidays and any other days off.
+Start and end dates for the teacher candidate, as well as finding out their building schedule, school holidays and any other days off.
 Also check about days that it is not possible to visit, such as field trips or other district in-service days.
-Teacher Candidates will be there from the beginning of the school year for 10 weeks.
+Teacher candidates will be there from the beginning of the school year for 10 weeks.
 (This will be different for each school district).

-Go over the Handbook -
+Go over the Handbook

-1. Program's themes - Democracy and Schooling, Multicultural and Anti-Bias Perspective and Developmentally Appropriate Teaching and Learning.
+1. Program's frameworks: Democracy and Schooling; Social Justice and Multicultural Theory and Practice; and Developmentally and Socio-Culturally Appropriate Teaching and Learning.